 • White distilled vinegar: Mix some white distilled vinegar with water (about one cup each) and pour it into the mason jar candle to cover about 1 inch of the surface.
 Leave it on for about an hour before removing it.

-• Citrus peel: This is a newer way of cleaning your mason jarOpens in a new tab. candles and is called “candle fruit citrus.”
+• Citrus peel: This is a newer way of cleaning your mason jar candles and is called “candle fruit citrus.”
 Mix lemon, lime, or orange zest (not the rind) in a mason jar with three tablespoons of sugar.
 You can also use orange juice if you do not have citrus zest on hand.
 Use this solution to clean your candle jars by pouring the liquid inside to cover about an inch or two of the glass surface.
 Leave the solution to sit for an hour before removing it.

 Step 2: Use Baking Soda and Vinegar for Regular Cleaning